-These consolidated financial statements include the financial statements of the Company, its wholly-owned subsidiaries MiningSky, MiningSky USA, MiningSky Manitoba and 101 MB.
+These consolidated financial statements include the financial statements of the Company, its wholly-owned subsidiaries MiningSky (and Miningsky's wholly owned subsidiary MiningSky USA), MiningSky Manitoba, 101 MB and RBN.
 All inter-company transactions and balances have been eliminated upon consolidation.